portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 ### Port Services Info

 Information about services that are offered by a port and which vessels can order those services.
-Eg: bunkering, marpol, mooring, pilots, tugs,...
+E.g.: bunkering, marpol, mooring, pilots, tugs, ...

 Possible APIs:

 - **Port services**: Characteristics of the port services offered by a port.
   - Request parameters: port name, port UN/LOCODE.
-  - Data included in the response: name of the port service, mname of the company that offers that service, phone number, website, vessels that can order the service, main characteristics of that service.
+  - Data included in the response: name of the port service, name of the company that offers that service, phone number, website, vessels that can order the service, main characteristics of that service.